Stay up to date on Miami entrepreneurs, events, research and more.

 According to research by Endeavor Insight, women represent 53 percent of college-educated workers in the United States, and make up a majority of all accountants and financial managers.
 In 2017, more than 1.1 million women-led businesses generated $1.5 billion in revenue and created more than 10 million jobs.

 Unfortunately, two of the largest obstacles women face are a lack of access to capital and a small professional network.
 According to Cruchbase’s report “A Decade in Review: Funding to the Female Founders”, women only secured 2.8% of total startup investment despite women making up 40% of all entrepreneurs in the country.
-Additionally, women founders only constitute 15% of businesses that reach a scale of 50+ employees.
+Additionally, female founders only constitute 15% of businesses that reach a scale of 50+ employees.
 This results in a small pool of potential mentors that personally understand the challenges female entrepreneurs face.

 Currently, women are still less likely to start and scale businesses than men.
 Yet, Endeavor Insight’s analysis reveals that accelerating the growth of women-owned businesses to the scale of 50+ employees can generate over 4 million new jobs and $500 billion in additional productivity each year to the U.S. GDP.
 Moreover, only 15% of businesses at that scale are owned by women.
 In order to reach the metrics presented by the analysis, women have to scale their businesses at the same rate as men.
 So, how do we achieve this?
 Endeavor Insight provides three recommendations to support women entrepreneurs.